FAQ's

 Answers from Joel Sanderson, producer of BSOH

-Q: I don’t get Sunflower channel 99 on my cable, how do I get the channel?
+Q: I don’t get Sunflower/Knology channel 99 on my cable, how do I get the channel?

-A: If you have Sunflower basic cable, you get channel 99.
+A: If you have Knology basic cable, you get channel 99.
 During normal broadcast hours they continuously run the Home Shopping Channel, BSOH interrupts the broadcast of Home Shopping.

-A: Episodes of BSOH are started manually by a station operator at Sunflower, most cable stations are operated automatically now so they don't have this type of problem.
-The late evening Sunflower operators, at times, can be very inconsistent at starting the programs on time, sometimes they've even started the show as much as 10 minutes late.
+A: a station operator at Knology, most cable stations are operated automatically now so they don’t have this type of problem, starts Episodes of BSOH manually.
+The late evening Sunflower operators, at times can be very inconsistent at starting the programs on time, sometimes they've even started the show as much as 10 minutes late.

 Q: Why is the time between new episodes so long?

-A: The entire production is run by a single person, who works two jobs and works on BSOH episodes in his free time, which can be limited.
+A: The entire production is run by a single person, who works two jobs and then on BSOH episodes in his free time, which can be limited.

 A: The bulk of the films are downloaded as video files from the web site Archive.org, which also lists the individual rights for each film.
 All films used in the show are public domain, whether they are downloaded from Archive.org, come from other sources or are from my collection.